 - Gives a hint as to what your blog is about — You want to pique readers’ curiosity and give them a reason to click over to your site.

 - Something you love — This is going to be your “brand,” so make it something you are proud to promote.

-After entering your domain name, you’ll fill in your personal information for the account.
+After entering your domain name or skipping that step, you’ll fill in your personal information for the account.
 This is pretty self-explanatory.